zf-fr/zfr-rest/README.md

 ## ZfrRest 0.4+ vs ZfrRest 0.3

 Starting from version 0.4, ZfrRest has been completely rewritten from scratch.
 Previously, ZfrRest used to do a lot of things automatically for you, from rendering, to automatic routing and creation of routes.
-However, while nice for very simple use cases, it was actually very hard to extend, introduced a lot of performance problems and was quite unflexible.
+While it was nice for very simple use cases, it was actually very hard to extend, introduced a lot of performance problems and was quite unflexible.